 - Professional pickpocketing is on the rise, particularly in Copenhagen.
 Remain alert in crowds, tourist areas, public transport and near ATMs.
 See Safety and security.

-- Temporary border controls remain in place.
+- Temporary border controls are in place.
 ID checks apply at land and sea borders.
 Carry your passport and/or Danish residency permit when entering and exiting Denmark.
-See Entry and exit.
+See

 Travel Smart for general advice for all travellers.